davidjamesstone/noide/README.md

 *** WARNING ***:
 ================
-If you'd like to try out this IDE that's great and thanks BUT USE CAUTION. noide is in early stages & not thouroughly tested.
+If you'd like to try out this IDE that's great and thanks BUT USE CAUTION. noide is in early stages.

-I started the IDE as a learning exercise for Backbone and Node.js This is a pet project and I am no whizz programmer.
+It started out as a learning exercise for Backbone and Node.js and the IDE grew out of that.

 Ensure any code is backed up regularly.
 I would not like it to be responsible for any work lost.